m2man/VIMCOUCRU/README.md

 - **Create_Burden_MeanFOI**: Create burden lists for each scenario.
 Each list describes one scenario and it includes 3 sub-lists for cases, deaths, and dalys

 ### Step 7: Create Burden Stochastic
+**Update 26 Aug 2019**: We now also calculated the immuned population (asymptomatic and symptomatic cases).
+Cases = Immuned * Symptomatic Rate

 Basically, this step is optional and quite similar with [Step 5](#step-5-create-burden-meanburden).
 Instead taking the mean of all calculated burden, here we sample some of them (default is to randomly choose 200 from 1600 burden values)

 **Input**